mrdago/MMM-Pimatic/README.md

 npm install
 ```

-Configure the module in your `config.js` .
-You can find an example configuration in file `config.js-Pimatic`.
+Configure the module in your MagicMirror configuration file `config.js` .
+You can find an example configuration for the Pimatic module in file `config.js-Pimatic`.

 ## Using the module